66th Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 46.26 million people over its length, which was a 1% increase from the previous year's ceremony.
 However, the show drew lower Nielsen ratings compared to the previous ceremony with 31.86% of households watching over a 49.28 share.
 It also drew a lower 18–49 demographic rating with a 19.73 rating over a 40.53 share among viewers in that demographic.

 In July 1994, the ceremony presentation received seven nominations at the 46th Primetime Emmys.
 Two months later, the ceremony won one of those nominations for Outstanding Technical Direction/Camera/Video for a Miniseries or Special (Averill Perry, Jim Ralston, Kenneth R. Shapiro, Bill Pope, Hector Ramirez, Larry Heider, Dave Levisohn, Blair White, Bill Philben, Ralph Alcocer, Larry Stenman, Bud Holland, David Irete, Tom Geren, Dale Carlson, David Plakos, Ted Ashton, Jeff Mydoc, Chuck Pharis, Jean M. Mason).

-In Memoriam
+"In Memoriam"

-The annual In Memoriam tribute was presented by actress Glenn Close.
+The first annual "In Memoriam" tribute was presented by actress Glenn Close.
 The montage featured an excerpt of the main title of Terms of Endearment composed by Michael Gore.